marksands/marksands.github.com/_posts/2019-10-12-19-you-should-use-phantom-types.markdown

 You better believe we cannot mix `Cart` identifiers with `Item` identifiers!
 And what's great is that this bug was caught at compile time, without having to run our application and trip over the bug or write superfluous unit tests in order to spot the issue.
 Maybe there's a lesson in unit testing to be had here, I'm not really sure—another time, perhaps.

-I love stumbling upon these moments of enlightment and basking in the satisfaction they bring.
+I love stumbling upon these moments of enlightenment and basking in the satisfaction they bring.
 And I'm more than satisfied with this simple and freeing addition.
 It increases the feedback loop of finding bugs as well as setting up the code base for success for by preventing this mistake from happening again.
 And if you're not already using them, you should use Phantom Types!